Table of Contents Hide

 First Session: This site will help you find a psychologist in Canada.
 The agency is based in Toronto but has a directory of professionals across the country.
 Their site also has a lot of resources to explain how therapy works, costs, techniques and specializations.

 Price: the use of the site is free, it is a directory.
 For the prices each professional will have his own rate.

 Musicians Clinic of Canada: this option is available for free for musicians and creatives (with the OHIP card), I will let you consult the site for more information

 LifeWorks: A little less known than Better Help (mainly because the first one sponsors a lot of content on Youtube which helped its notoriety with the public), LifeWorks is an option proposed by some employers (I already had this option).
 You can’t access it as an individual but I wanted to note that since their site is available in French and can be offered by your company.
 It’s a conversation you can have with your HR department to find out if it’s available and if not if they would consider offering it.

 Price: paid for by the employer

 Mental health resources available in Toronto

-List of therapists in Toronto: This site lists all registered therapists in Toronto.
-You can choose by language, neighborhood, specialties, price, but also by ethnicity, gender or sexuality: the idea is that you can find someone who really suits you.
+List of therapists in Toronto.
+This site lists all registered therapists in Toronto.
+Not only you can choose by language, neighborhood, specialties, price.
+But also by ethnicity, gender or sexuality: the idea is that you can find someone who really suits you.

-This list is not exhaustive and you can find other options on Google, moreover I encourage you to do your research, read the reviews, take advantage of the free 15 minute meetings that some offer.
+To conclude, this list is not exhaustive and you can find other options on Google.
+Moreover I encourage you to do your research.
+Read the reviews, take advantage of the free 15 minute meetings that some offer.